-Related Post: How to Harvest Chives From Your Garden
+Related Post: How To Harvest Chives & When To Pick Them

 Pruning chives is easy, and doesn’t take much time.
 Whether cutting back the plant, trimming them for shape, or simply deadheading chives, choose the method that works best for you.
 Once you get the hang of it, you’ll be able to grow the best looking chives in town!

 - Pruning Lavender: A Step-By-Step Guide

 - How To Prune Tomatoes For Maximum Production

 - How To Prune Roses: A Step-By-Step Guide